Elle Varner: 2008-12: Perfectly Imperfect

 At age 16, Varner picked up a guitar for the first time.
 She dropped the guitar and became a part of Alexander Hamilton High School's Academy of Music's Vocal Jazz Group.
-Once there, she learned about the complexity of the voice, jazz music and talented jazz artists like Ella Fitzgerald.
-Varner was surprised to discover that she had been chosen to be a part of the Grammy in the Schools Mentoring Program.
-Through this program, she was taken weekly to the Fox Studio, where she met with mentor Kelly Burgos, and President of Fox Music, Robert Kraft.
-Soon after, Varner hesitantly applied to NYU with her C average and was surprisingly accepted.
-Not only did she get in, but also she was admitted into the second class of the Clive Davis Department of Recorded Music.
-Upon graduating, she was awarded "most likely to get signed" and "most likely to win a Grammy."
-Four years later she finds herself a well-rounded and cultured singer-songwriter.
-In 2008 Varner graduated from NYU's renowned Clive Davis Department of Recorded Music.
+Varner was selected for the Grammy in the Schools Mentoring Program.
+Through this, she was taken weekly to the Fox Studio, where she met with mentor Kelly Burgos and president of Fox Music, Robert Kraft.
+She attended New York University and was admitted into the second class of the Clive Davis Department of Recorded Music.
+She graduated in 2008.

-In October 2009 she signed with MBK/J-RCA Records along with a co-publishing agreement with Sony Music.
-After honing her skills even further, Varner became one of the first artists featured in BET's Music Matters campaign for 2010.
+In October 2009 she signed with MBK/J-RCA Records with a co-publishing agreement with Sony Music.
+Varner became one of the first artists featured in BET's Music Matters campaign for 2010.

 Varner's debut single "Only Wanna Give It to You" was released on August 6, 2011.
 The song, which serves as the lead single from her debut studio album Perfectly Imperfect (2012), features American rapper J. Cole.
 The song peaked at #20 on the US Billboard R&B/Hip-Hop Songs chart.
 In October 2011, she was listed as one of TheBoomBox's '15 Artists to Watch' and was one of the artists featured in BET's Music Matters campaign.
 On October 7, 2011, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
-With the shutdown, Varner (and all other artists previously signed to these three labels) will release her future material on RCA Records.
+With the shutdown, Varner (and all artists previously signed to these three labels) would release her future material on RCA Records.

-In preparation for her debut studio album, Varner released a mixtape on January 23, 2012, titled Conversational Lush as promotion towards her debut.
+In preparation for her debut studio album, Varner released a mixtape on January 23, 2012, titled Conversational Lush.
 The second single from Varner's debut album "Refill" was released to iTunes January 31, 2012, and debuted at #78 on the US Billboard R&B/Hip-Hop Songs chart.
 On February 11, 2012, Varner and The Roots gave a performance dedicated to Whitney Houston, for the Roots Pre-Grammy Jam Session at the House of Blues in Los Angeles.
-When asked in an interview what is to be expected from her debut, Varner said in a statement: “a lot of color, a lot of range.
-There’s fun songs, emotional songs, deep songs, everything you could think about is on that album."